JayKimBravekjh/Bicycle-Collisions-in-Los-Angeles-2013-2018/README.md

 - 11    14845
 - 12    15202

+The month and year with the most bicycle injuries in Los Angeles 2013-2018 is:
+- May,2013 with 224 bicycle injuries

 Top 5 roads with the most bicycle accidents in Los Angeles 2013-2018
 - WESTERN AVE       3483
 - FIGUEROA ST       3116